Residents of Denerim

 - Redemption Equals Death: If he releases the curse.

-- Replacement Goldfish: There's an implication that he sees Lanaya as this for his deceased daughter, since he found her being forced to serve as "servant" for a group of bandits with the heavy implication that they sexually abused her.
+- Replacement Goldfish: There's an implication that he sees Lanaya as this for his deceased daughter, since he found her being forced to serve as a "servant" for a group of bandits with the heavy implication that they sexually abused her.

-- The Stoic: Not openly emotional unless the topic shifts to his family, then he becomes Not So Stoic
+- The Stoic: Not openly emotional unless the topic shifts to his family, then he becomes Not So Stoic.

 - Treacherous Questgiver: It's clear he wasn't being forward about the entire situation once you meet The Lady of the Forest.
+Investigating things you discover during your questing there will reveal gaps in his story before then.

 - Who Wants to Live Forever?: The Warden can convince him that his long life has only succeeded in making him more angry.

-Witherfang /the Lady of the Forest
+Witherfang / The Lady of the Forest

 The werewolf responsible for the curse that is afflicting Zathrian's clan.